sayanee/build-podcast/share.md

 <a name="note"></a>
 ##Things to take note

+Before re-using the materials, take note of the following:

 1. **Date** *[column 2]*
   - Each episode has a release date.
 The more recent the date, the more accurate is the information.
 - **Episode version vs current version** *[column 3 & 4]*